raziellight/guides/urbancityprojectchapter1.md

 I have enough money saved to try to do this if i'm very frugal.
 But i'm not rich by any means, so i will have to manage my money carefully and be realistic about how much poor people have to spend.

 I also have enough smarts and determination to keep at things that are important enough and inspire me.
 So i need to continue to be inspired by this project to take the next step.
 I feel this cause is so important to society and my own financial well being that i'm more likely to return to this project again and again.
 But i need to keep trying.
+I know if i lose my motivation i'm done for so this could be potentially a huge stumbling point.
+I need small repeatable tasks that i can iterative improvements upon that i find rewarding.

-I'm really good at simplifying, but i'm not always the best communicator.
+I'm really good at simplifying.
 I have a lot going for me that allows me the chance to use my time to experiment and figure things out that could pave a simplified path for others.

+I'm not the best communicator, so i will have to keep modifying what i write until something polished develops.
+If i don't get the idea across well enough, the whole thing is done for.

 Is this feasable?
 Am i getting in over my head?
 Only time will tell.